sergev/gisp/docs/Language.md

 ## Notes on Control Flow

-`return` statements are implemented using continuations so they exit the nearest containing function, matching the behaviour of Scheme's `call/cc`. `while` is compiled into a recursive loop that preserves tail recursion, so `continue` and `break` are not required; use conditionals and function exits as needed.
+`return` statements are implemented using continuations so they exit the nearest containing function, matching the behaviour of Scheme's `call/cc`. `while` compiles into a tail-recursive loop; `break` exits the loop immediately and `continue` jumps to the next iteration.
+Both statements are only legal inside loops and translate to continuation-based exits under the hood.
+For more specialised control transfers, introduce helper functions or rely on `callcc` to capture and invoke continuations directly.

 For direct access to continuations from the Go-style surface syntax, the runtime exposes a `callcc` primitive, equivalent to ``(lambda (f) (call/cc f))``.